What is the Situational Judgement Test and how much does it cost?

 Does the DPT Program require interviews for admission?

+Yes, the admissions process is competitive.
 The program receives hundreds of applications a year for 40 seats.
-Previous trends have shown close to 130 applicants a year are invited for an interview.
+Every qualified applicant is invited for an interview.

 Do you give preference to in-state residents?

 Methodist University is a private institution and is not mandated by our state to accept only NC residents.